-The City of Groesbeck was dedicated as a township by the Houston and Texas Central Railroad in 1869 and was named for Abraham Groesbeeck, One of its directors.
+The City of Groesbeck was dedicated as a township by the Houston and Texas Central Railroad in 1869 and was named for Abraham Groesbeeck, one of its directors.
 Development of a city government began on April 11, 1871, when the town was incorporated by an act of legislature.
-On April 12, 1871, a post office was established and the name was listed as Groesbeck this name stuck.
+On April 12, 1871, a post office was established and the name was listed as Groesbeck.
 Groesbeck became the county seat of Limestone County on December 20, 1873.